 Since the COVID-19 virus is genetically similar to the virus that caused SARS, the durability of these respiratory viruses on surfaces may be approximately the same.
 A review of 22 previous studies on other types of coronavirus (not necessarily SARS-CoV-2) found that the virus can survive on surfaces such as glass, metal, and plastic for up to nine days at room temperature—but that it is easily inactivated by cleaners (Kampf, 2020).

 A study published in the New England Journal of Medicine found that SARS-CoV-2 can be detected in aerosols for up to three hours, on copper for up to four hours, on cardboard for up to 24 hours, and on plastic and stainless steel for up to 72 hours (Doremalen, 2020).

 If the virus is surviving on these surfaces, it is possible for the virus to get transferred to you when you touch them—even if there aren’t other people around.
 This is why it’s important to frequently wash your hands.
 It’s also important to remember that the face masks are not meant for repeat use.
-You should throw them away after using them for two to three hours or after being in a crowded public place or near someone who is sick.

 “The CDC notes that there’s a low risk of infection from products that have been shipped from areas with outbreaks because of the virus’s “low survivability on surfaces.”